Can coronary artery disease be detected early by including a polygenic (genetic) risk assessment?

 If you are eligible to take part in the EDCAD-PMS study:

-- You will need to visit one of our clinics (Prahran, Hoppers Crossing or Hobart) twice over a 12-month period.
+- You will need to visit one of our clinics (Prahran, Hoppers Crossing or Hobart).

 If you decide you want to participate you will be required to attend all clinic appointments so that we can assess your risk and measure the effectiveness of the study.